bonitasoft/bonita-doc/md/bdm-access-control.md

 **Business use case:** A company has to handle invoices.
 An invoice references an order and a customer.
 An employee in charge of the preparation of the order shall access to the order but not to the customer of an invoice.
 An order is represented by several invoice line.
-An invoice line is made of a product , and a quantity.
+An invoice line is made of a product and a quantity.
 A product is defined by a name and a price.
-An employee in charge of the preparation of the order shall access to the product and the quantity but not to the price of a product.
+An employee in charge of the preparation of the order is allowed to access the product name and the quantity but not the price of a product.
-A sales of the company shall access to both the customer and the order of an invoice.
+A sales representative is allowed to access both the customer and the order of an invoice.
 A customer is represented by a name, an email and an address.
 A sells shall access to the name and the email of the customer, but not to its address.

 **Technical use case:** Grant access to some complex attributes (with composition or aggregation relations) of a business object depending on the profiles of the requester.
 The access control for the business object with an aggregation / composition relation has to be defined too.